jeffb-stell/simple-webapp/README.md

-For the purposes of this demonstration I already had a security group created with port 80 and port 22 for ingress.
+For the purposes of this demonstration I already had a security group created with port 80 and port 22 open for ingress.
 I also used an existing public subnet that matches the region and availability zone configured above.

 I also generated a keypair with the [AWS CLI](http://docs.aws.amazon.com/cli/latest/reference/ec2/create-key-pair.html "AWS CLI").
 Which I then used to set the value of aws_ssh_key_id and transport.ssh_key

+	aws ec2 create-key-pair --key-name louie > ~/.ssh/louie
+	sudo chmod 400 ~/.ssh/louie

 Now when running